cloubrain/datacollector_old/vmware/README.md

 3. Run

-Collect your data from vCenter java -jar collect.jar <your.config.file>
+Collect your data from vCenter: java -jar collect.jar <your.config.file>

-Will create image files of visualization for your data java -jar collect.jar visualization
+Will create image files of visualization for your data: java -jar collect.jar visualization